procoder178/k-ide/README.md

 	- Markdown
 	- JSON
 2. Qt And PyQt Project build and run support
-3. song/music support (for better experience)
-4. clone project from git
+3. clone project from git

 # Installation And Setup